tomer132246/TKernel/README.md

 # TKernel

 A minimal x86-64 kernel and bootloader implementation written primarily for educational purposes.
-This project demonstrates low-level system programming concepts including bootloaders, memory management, and kernel initialization.

 Feel free to use, edit, and publish this code freely.